← Back to Blog

 Where to find the answer:

 Check the Dubai REST app for RERA-registered service charges on comparable completed buildings.
-Use /project_search for Ejari rental density data.
-The Pro analysis in UAE Property AI Bot includes service charge data and a net yield calculation as part of the forensic report.
+Use Dubai REST tower tape for Ejari rental density data.
+The paid website analysis in Dubai Offer Verdict includes service charge data and a net yield calculation as part of the due diligence report.

 What a bad answer looks like: A developer quoting AED 10/sqft service charges for a building with a rooftop pool, co-working space, padel court, and concierge.
 Resort amenities cost resort money to operate.
 If the service charge estimate looks too low for the amenity package being sold, it is.
 Model with a realistic estimate — comparable buildings in the community with the same amenity level — not with the developer's number.